Article

 Strengths:

-• Built‑in AI chat with your codebase
+• Built-in AI chat with full codebase awareness

-• Agent mode for project‑wide tasks
+• Agent mode for project-wide tasks and autonomous file editing

-• Supports privacy mode and customizable rules
+• Supports privacy mode and customizable .cursorrules files

 Weaknesses:

-• Relatively new tool, smaller ecosystem
+• Relatively newer tool, smaller community ecosystem than VS Code

-• Prompt quality directly impacts usefulness
+• Prompt quality directly impacts usefulness — there's a learning curve

 Tabnine